Crabmeat8179/ResetRBX/README.md

 # ResetRBX
-One applcation to reset roblox while keeping your settings
+One applcation to reset Roblox while keeping your settings

 Made in C#